sunnyzhy/redis/FAQ.md

 # rm -rf dump.rdb
 ```

-## 三 MISCONF Redis is configured to save RDB snapshots, but it is currently not able to persist on disk.
+## MISCONF Redis is configured to save RDB snapshots, but it is currently not able to persist on disk.

 ### 1 修改redis.conf